SimYunSup/bylinecms/README.md

 3. We'd like to do the same for collection definitions - 'versioned-by-default' with a superb migration experience.
 Imagine being able to query data on v1 of your collection definition, migrate the data in memory, and then save your migrated documents against v2 of your collection definition.
 Zero hoops and zero field wrangling.

+4. We plan to support separate localization for the default admin dashboard interface and for content.
+In our past work, we’ve often built solutions where content is available in multiple languages, while the admin dashboard remains in just one or two locales.
+More importantly, changing a content field from non-localized to localized should not require a document collection migration.

+5. We’re making it easy to create alternative collection list views — whether for regular collections or media.
+You’ll also be able to reduce the selected fields for any list view, so there’s no need to retrieve full collection documents just to render a paginated list in the admin dashboard.

-4. We're going to create a native 'file' field type that can be used in any collection definition, and separately from any defined media or upload collections (think Drupal files).
+6. We're going to create a native 'file' field type that can be used in any collection definition, and separately from any defined media or upload collections (think Drupal files).

-5. We'd like everything to be fast - like really fast - from admin bundle compile times to API responses.
+7. We'd like everything to be fast - like really fast - from admin bundle compile times to API responses.

-6. We're keen to follow patterns of highly cohesive and loosely coupled design - the benefits of which will include a good API for content versioning, and callbacks / webhooks for consumer cache invalidation strategies (to name a few).
+8. While we’ll be focused on a small, opinionated core, we’re thinking big — offering enterprise-grade features like built-in content versioning (as described above), along with callbacks and webhooks support for consumer cache invalidation strategies (to name just a few).

 7. For our admin dashboards, it should be easy to create content editors with your favorite editor, whether [CKEditor](https://ckeditor.com/), [Lexical](https://lexical.dev/), [TipTap](https://tiptap.dev/), [ProseMirror](https://prosemirror.net/) or other.
+We've spent years working with [contenteditable](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/contenteditable) editors - like CKeditor, and more recently Lexical.
+Implementing a good editing experience, [including mobile support on Android](https://discuss.prosemirror.net/t/contenteditable-on-android-is-the-absolute-worst/3810) - is a significant task.
+Fortunately, we have a 'pretty good' and 'ready to go' opinionated Lexical implementation that will allow us to get off to a great start quickly with a suite of commonly requested editor features.

 8. And more....